Lohra (tribe)

-Lohra is a community found in Jharkhand.
+Lohra is a artisan Tribal community found in Jharkhand.
 They are traditionally associated with works of iron smelting.

 History

 Historians have no idea from which period the Lohra are residing in Chota-nagpur plateau.
 There is also no oral or folklore about the origin of Lohra.

 The use of iron tool and pottery spread in the Chotanagpur region during 1400 to 800 BCE according to carbon dating of iron slag, sickle and wheel made pottery which was found in Barudih of Singhbhum district.
 According to carbon dating, Iron celt was dated to 1200 BCE.

 Distribution

 They are mainly distributed in the state of Jharkhand in district of Ranchi, Simdega, Gumla, Lohardaga, Singhbhum, Hazaribagh, Palamu, Dhanbad, Bokaro, Giridih district.
 Their population in Jharkhand is 2,16,226.

 Subgroups

 Loharas are divided into two subgroups i.e. Kanujia Lohra, who are migrants from Bihar, and the indigenous Kol Lohra or Nagpuria Lohra.
 The Nagpuria Lohra are further divided into two groups i.e. Sad Kamar and Lohra.
 Sad Kamar have abandoned their occupation and do farming.
 Sad Kamar still speaks Mundari and eats only fowl and goat.

 Lohra follows very few restrictions on foods and eat carcasses of dead animals.
 Lohra are distributed all over South Bihar.
 The Sad Kamar live in the Pach Pargana area.
 The Lohra speak Sadri and Mundari.